 Trying to drive a 7-foot truck through a 7-foot laneway will always end in heartbreak.
 What we are not told from the report is whether or not the driver was using a standard sat nav or one with specialist maps for ‘large vehicles’?

 These drivers getting into some quite ridiculous situations do provide some quality entertainment.
 However, there are a number of measures that we can take to prevent anything similar happening to us on our journeys.

-- If your driving a truck then make sure you have specific maps for truck drivers.
+- If you’re driving a truck, then make sure you have specific maps for truck drivers.
 This will provide you with the truck stops on your route (very important!) and the height and width of the bridges you’ll encounter on your way.